 10. Commanding leadership style

-On the other hand, long-term usage of this style can leave group members feeling as though they have very little say or influence in the group’s direction and goals.
+However, long-term usage of this style can leave group members feeling as though they have very little say or influence in the group’s direction and goals.
 In many business models, this will undercut morale and job satisfaction.
-You want your employees to be raving fans of your business, and to do so, you need to treat them with respect and offer a listening ear.
+You want your employees to be raving fans of your company, and to achieve this, you need to treat them with respect and offer a listening ear.